Skip to main content

 A woman and a man are looking at a mobile phone

-A recent study by researchers at Diakonhjemmet Hospital shows that almost half of the physiotherapists in the primary healthcare service who answered the survey use digital health technology (DHT) in the treatment of musculoskeletal disorders.
+A recent study from researchers at Diakonhjemmet Hospital shows that almost half of the physiotherapists in primary health care who responded to the survey use digital health technology (DHT) in the treatment of musculoskeletal disorders.

-The study highlights both the advantages and challenges of this technology, but the researchers agree that it has great potential for future use.
+The study highlights both the benefits and challenges of this technology, but the researchers agree that it has great potential for future use.

 Increased need for digital solutions

-Musculoskeletal disorders pose a significant burden on the healthcare system, and the physiotherapists notice an increasing workload.
+Musculoskeletal disorders pose a significant burden on the healthcare system, and physiotherapists are experiencing an increasing workload.

 Flexibility for both physiotherapists and patients